Resources for pilot and feasibility studies

 Randomised controlled trial

-Objective: To assess feasibility of randomised controlled trial (RCT) management of reduced fetal movement
+Objective: To assess feasibility of a randomised controlled trial management of reduced fetal movement.

 Design: Sample size